How Is Ulcerative Colitis Treated?

 - Biologics.
-This group of drugs includes adalimumab (Humira), adalimumab-atto (Amjevita) and adalimumab-adbm (Cyltezo) - biosimilars to Humira, certolizumab pegol (Cimzia), golimumab (Simponi, SImponi Aria), infliximab (Remicade), ), Infliximab-abda (Renflexis), infliximab-dyyb (Inflectra), a biosimilar to Remicade, tofacitinib (Xeljanz), and vedolizumab (Entyvio).
+This group of drugs includes adalimumab (Humira), plus adalimumab-atto (Amjevita) and adalimumab-adbm (Cyltezo), which are biosimilars to Humira; certolizumab pegol (Cimzia), golimumab (Simponi, Simponi Aria), infliximab (Remicade), infliximab-abda (Renflexis), infliximab-axxq (Avsola), infliximab-dyyb (Inflectra), a biosimilar to Remicade, infliximab-qbtx (IXIFI), ustekinumab (Stelara), and vedolizumab (Entyvio).

 Diet Changes for Ulcerative Colitis

 While food doesn't appear to play a role in causing ulcerative colitis, certain foods may cause more symptoms when your disease is active.
 Your doctor may suggest diet changes, depending on your symptoms.
 They may also recommend vitamins or nutritional supplements.

 Surgery for Ulcerative Colitis